mpethamotaung/mpethamotaung/README.md

 - 👀 I’m interested in ...
 Everything that has to do with Software Development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 Web Projects, Web apps, Mobile apps, most of all * Algorithmic Trading*
 - 📫 How to reach me ...
-Send me an email at crallophades@gmail.com
+Get in contact with me via Linkedin

 <!---
 mpethamotaung/mpethamotaung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.